The Death Railway is a horrific mark of World War II (WWII) of the harsh realities the Prisoners of War (POWs) and forced laborers endured.

-Siam saw the opportunity to redraw its borders in the French Indo-China.
-However, the Vichy government refused their accommodation.
+Siam saw the opportunity for its borders in French Indochina.
+The Vichy government refused their accommodation.
 Thai troops crossed the border and battled the French troops.
-Japan joined Siam’s side, as part of Germany’s political alliance.
+Japan joined Siam’s side as part of Germany’s political alliance.

 The Death Railway

-The Japanese Imperial Headquarters in Tokyo went back to an idea from the 19th century.
-Although declared difficult and abandoned, the idea consisted of building a railway through 260 miles (420km) of mountainous jungle.
+The Japanese Imperial Headquarters in Tokyo looked back on an idea from the 19th century.
+Although declared difficult and abandoned, the idea consisted of building a railway through 260 miles (420 km) of the mountainous jungle.

-Construction began in Burma on September 15, 1942, and Siam in November 1942.
-The goal was to connect Ban Pong, Siam and Thanbyuzayat, Burma.
+Construction, for what became known as “The Death Railway”, started in Burma on September 15, 1942, and in Siam in November 1942.
+The goal was to connect Ban Pong, Siam, and Thanbyuzayat, Burma.

-Japanese and Korean Soldiers on the Death Railway
+Japanese and Korean Soldiers

-Southeast Asian Laborers on the Death Railway
+Southeast Asian Laborers

-Around 180 000 laborers were Javanese, Malayan Tamils, Burmese, Chinese, and Siamese to name a few.
+Around 180,000 laborers were Javanese, Malayan Tamils, Burmese, Chinese, and Siamese, to name a few.

 POWs on the Death Railway

-Over 60 000 Allied soldiers worked on the railway, with a total of 12 621 dying during construction.
+Over 60,000 Allied soldiers worked on the railway, with a total of 12,621 dying during construction.

-Living and Working Conditions on the Death Railway
+Living and Working Conditions

-In each long barrack of 66 yards (60 meters), soldiers housed 200 laborers.
+2000 soldiers were housed in each long barrack of 66 yards (60 meters).